Frequently (& Not-So-Frequently) Asked Questions

 When was your first book published?

-Review Requests
+Other Requests

 Popular Series FAQs

-NEW: Dragon Lords Companion Online
+• NEW: Dragon Lords Companion Online

-Get detailed help on all the related series: Welcome to Qurilixen: A Series Guide
+• Get detailed help on all the related series: Welcome to Qurilixen, A Series Guide

-Qurilixen Reading Guide
+• Qurilixen Reading Guide

 About Dragon Lords and Related Books

 There have been hints since the very first book that “back in the day” the Dragon Lord ancestors used to steal brides through portals.
-Guess, what?
-They’re not just rumors!
-Because it’s something I always wanted to do, I wrote what these guys were like in our modern day times: Captured by a Dragon-Shifter series.
+Guess what?
+They’re not just rumors.
+Because it’s something I always wanted to do, I wrote what these guys were like in our modern-day times: Captured by a Dragon-Shifter series.

 There are a LOT of series planned for this world and I hope you’ll enjoy each and every one.
 Some have been hinted at, some you have to wait to see.
 I highly recommend joining my newsletter.
 Folks find out things first there with exclusive content.
-And that way you’ll always be in the Dragon Lords’s inner circle.
+And that way you’ll always be in the Dragon Lords’ inner circle.

 I’ll keep writing and expanding the series as long as people want them.

-For a complete reading order!
+For a complete reading order, see michellepillow.com/reading-order-booklist/.

 Draig and Var Questions